Konkomba language: Phonology

+Consonants

 Vowels

-The vowels are: a, e, i, o, ɔ, u.
+Nasalization among vowel sounds is also heard when preceding nasal consonants.

 Grammar

 Lexical Tone

 Differences in tone can change the lexical function of a particular word.
-In contrast to many other Gur languages, Likpakpaln tones have no grammatical function.
+In contrast to many other Gur languages, Likpakpaanl tones have no grammatical function.

 Grammatical Tone

 There are two-level tones; low (⸜) and high (⸝), which are used to distinguish between perfective and habitual aspects.
 The tones do not change regardless of the person specification of the noun or a pronoun.